 - 1. If a teacher feels he/she needs additional support to effectively teach specific skills to a specific individual with disabilities, they should first contact the student's case manager to obtain strategies that have been found effective with the student in the past. - 2.
-If, after the strategies have been implemented for two weeks, the teacher continues to need additional support, the teacher should document the difficulties observed in teaching (i.e., prompt dependency, lack of progress, modification ideas, visual supports), along with the specific targeted IEP objectives, and provide this documentation to the Program Specialist who supports the program in which the student receives services. - 3.
+If, after the strategies have been implemented for two weeks, the teacher continues to need additional support, the teacher should document the difficulties observed in teaching (i.e., prompt dependency, lack of progress, modification ideas, visual supports), along with the specific targeted IEP objectives, and provide this documentation to the Program Specialist. - 3.
 Once received, the Program Specialist and classroom teacher will set up a consultation meeting.
 At the consultation meeting, the Program Specialist and classroom teacher will develop research-based teaching strategies to enhance the student's learning. - 4.
 If progress is not observed, the campus should schedule a meeting with the Program Manager.